t-mart/wap/README.rst

 Description
   The string of the name of your addon as it is found in your addon's CurseForge URL.
-The benefit of adding this is that *wap* will print the URL of your file upload when it runs, so you can easily copy-paste it.

-  While not strictly necessary, if this is not provided, *wap* cannot provide a URL for you in its output.
+  While not strictly necessary, if this is not provided, *wap* cannot provide a URL for your uploads in its output.
 (This is a limitation of the CurseForge API. *wap* cannot retrieve this name for you.)

   For example, if your addon's URL is ``https://www.curseforge.com/wow/addons/myaddon``, then you would use the string